TOP

 5. Internal control.

-• The Corporation completed all self-assessments of the Corporate Governance & Nominating Committee for 2022 in January 2023.
+• The Corporation completed all self-assessments of the Sustainable Development and Nominating Committee for 2022 in January 2023.
 The full score for assessments was 100.
-The Corporate Governance & Nominating Committee received self-assessment scores of 98.2 (the scores were 97 in 2021).
+The Sustainable Development and Nominating Committee received self-assessment scores of 98.2 (the scores were 97 in 2021).
 Assessment results were the same as for the previous year: "Significantly exceeded standards."
-The aforementioned assessment results were submitted to the 31th Corporate Governance & Nomination Committee meeting of the 9th Board on January 16, 2023, and were reported at the 34th meeting of the 9th Board on January 18, 2023.
+The aforementioned assessment results were submitted to the 7th Sustainable Development and Nominating Committee of the 10th Board on January 16, 2024, and were reported at the 9th meeting of the 10th Board on January 17, 2024.
 Suggestions for improvement and future strengthening were as follows:

 1. "Participation in corporate operations": Strengthen timeliness, relevance, and comprehensiveness of answers provided by our management team when interacting with directors so as to ensure that director suggestions and questions are appropriately handled.